TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/TypoScriptParserApi/CustomTypoScript.rst

    This example will probably seem rather quaint.
 However it is still useful to illustrate this topic.

-Let's imagine that you have created an application in TYPO3 CMS, for example a plug-in.
+Let's imagine that you have created an application in TYPO3, for example a plug-in.
 You have defined certain parameters editable directly in the form fields of the plug-in content element.
 However you want advanced users to be able to set up more detailed parameters.